1 Day de Carné Twin Rivers Explorer Kayaking Adventure on the Nam Ou and Mekong Rivers

 For the Curious:

-The Nam Ou runs over 400 kms from the mountainous borders of China and Vietnam in Phongsali Province in the far North of Laos, before meandering into the larger Mekong River at Pak Ou about 25kms upstream from Luang Prabang.
+The Nam Ou runs over 400 kms from the mountainous borders of China in Phongsali Province in the far North of Laos, before meandering into the larger Mekong River at Pak Ou about 25kms upstream from Luang Prabang.

 There are now 7 cascading dams with their associated lakes along its length before it reaches the Mekong, which has further reduced the habitat for the many endangered species in its catchment area.
 Entire villages have been moved to higher ground to accommodate the villagers, who previously had led self sustaining lives along its river banks for hundreds of years.